Event Permit Guidelines

 - Reimbursement and Indemnification Agreement: Prior to issuance of a permit, the applicant, and sponsor if applicable, must sign a Reimbursement and Indemnification agreement.
 This Agreement indemnifies the City of Fort Collins from any liability, which may arise as a result of the special event.
 This Agreement is not required if the applicant is a department or facility of the City of Fort Collins.

-- Signatures of affected residents and/or businesses: Signatures of affected residents and/or businesses are required for any street or sidewalk blockages or closures – including residences above businesses unless other arrangements have been made with the Special Event Coordinator.
+- Signatures of affected residents and/or businesses: Signatures of affected residents and/or businesses are required for street or sidewalk blockages or closures for Block Parties – including residences above businesses unless other arrangements have been made with the Special Event Coordinator.

 NOTE: A special event permit is not a permit to violate City codes, ordinances, rules, or regulations.
 If a violation occurs, it may result in citation(s) issued to the event applicant/responsible person.